gotsunami/gitlab-copy/README.md

 - Creates labels if not existing on target
 - Creates issues if not existing on target (by title)
 - Apply closed status on issues, if any
+- Set issue's assignee (if user exists) and milestone, if any
 - Creates notes (attached to issues)
 - Can specify in the config file a specific issue or range of issues to copy